Cotton On Group: Cotton On

 Cotton On is the main brand of the Cotton On Group.
 It dates its origins back to Nigel Austin's first denim jacket sale in 1988.
 The first Cotton On branded store opened three years later.

 Cotton On Kids

-Cotton On Kids was launched in 2004, selling children's clothing, baby clothing, activewear, dress-ups, fashion accessories, swimwear, gifts, ((shoes)) and stationery.
+Cotton On Kids was launched in 2004, selling children's clothing, baby clothing, activewear, dress-ups, fashion accessories, swimwear, gifts, shoes and stationery.
 In March 2013 it launched a Free by Cotton On range for 9 to 14-year-olds.
+Free by Cotton On has since been discontinued and was replaced by Cotton On Kids Youth in 2020 which, instead of being an entirely separate range to Cotton On Kids, now offers the same Cotton On Kids items to customers in larger sizes (up to a size 16 in Girls and 20 in Boys).

 Cotton On Body

 Cotton On Body was launched in 2007, selling underwear and sleepwear.
 It later expanded into swimwear and activewear.

 Factorie

 Factorie is a youth fashion brand which was added to the Cotton On Group in 2007.
 It has since expanded internationally, and now has more than 160 stores across Australia, New Zealand and South Africa.

 Rubi

 Rubi is a footwear and accessories brand launched in 2008.